bb305496/bb305496/README.md

 **Hello, I'm Bartek Bielak!** 👋

-I am a second-year Computer Science student at the Silesian University of Technology.
+I am a third-year Computer Science student at the Silesian University of Technology.
 I enjoy watching movies and practicing every type of sport.

 **About Me**